jordan-colman/DR-Unet104/README.md

 # DR-Unet104
 Deep residual Unet with 104 convolutional layers

-DR-Unet104 is based on the Unet and uses deep residual block
+DR-Unet104 is based on the Unet and uses deep residual blocks

 This network was evaluated as part of the Multimodal Brain Tumor Segmentation (BraTS) 2020 challenge http://braintumorsegmentation.org/